tc39/proposal-smart-pipelines/readme.md

 ## Term rewriting
 ### Core Proposal
-Pipeline chains can be rewritten into a nested `do` expression.
+Pipeline chains can be rewritten into a nested [`do` expression][].
 There are many ways to illustrate this equivalency.
+(It can also be less simply rewritten without `do` expressions.)
 The simplest way is to use a single `do` expression containing a series of autogenerated variable declarations, in which the variables are arbitrary except they are [lexically hygienic][]: that is, the variables can be anything as long as they do not conflict with other already-existing variables.